emersonmello/mfap-installation-guide/doc/en/New-Factor.md

 ## Conclusion

-Once you finish adding the new factor according to the instructions provided in this tutorial, you have to re-deploy the MfaProvider, following the instructions in the [README](README.md) file and restarting the IdP.
+Once you finish adding the new factor according to the instructions provided in this tutorial, you have to re-deploy the MfaProvider, following the instructions in the [Main multi-factor installation guide (IdP and MfaProvider)](README.md) file and restarting the IdP.